The Fall River Cult Murders, 1979-80

 As expected, the court trials of Andy Maltias, Carl Drew, Robin Murphy and Carl Davis were a media circus.
 Headlines screamed of Satanic rites, sexual torture and cult murder.
 The public, in turn, remained unconvinced that these individuals had acted alone.
 Many believed that these four individuals were only the tip of the iceberg and a dangerous cult was still active in the area, providing fodder for sinister urban legends in the years that followed.
 Any time a rape, kidnapping or murder went unsolved in Bristol County it was work of this shadowy network – who, when not littering the local nature reserve with candles and mutilated animals, controlled the local drug and prostitution trade, a child pornography ring, human trafficking, and any number of other nefarious enterprises.

 Andy Maltias was the first to stand trial.
 In January 1981, he was convicted in the first-degree murder of Barbara Raposa and given a life sentence without the possibility of parole.
 Much of the case against him was based on the witness testimony of Robin Murphy.
-He was later considered to be a suspect in a few other unsolved area rapes dating back to the early 1970s, but no additional charges were ever brought against him
+He was later considered to be a suspect in a few other unsolved area rapes dating back to the early 1970s, but no additional charges were ever brought against him.43 He eventually died of cancer in 1998.

 With local media saturated by the sensational and horrific details of the ‘Fall River Cult Murders,’ it proved impossible to hold a fair trial for Murphy, Drew and Davis anywhere in Bristol County.
-The case would be moved to Worcester County Superior Court in Fitchburg, Massachusetts
+The case would be moved to Worcester County Superior Court in Fitchburg, Massachusetts.44

 Robin Murphy's lawyer convinced the court that his young client had been under the powerful influence of the satanic cult at the time of the Marsden murder, allowing her to plea to the lesser charge of second-degree murder in exchange for her testimony against her co-defendants.45 Additionally, the immunity deal she struck up with the District Attorney's office held and she received no additional charges in connection with the Levesque or Raposa killings.
 Murphy received a life sentence with the possibility of parole.
 After spending twenty-four years behind bars she was released on June 10, 2004.
 However, she violated her parole conditions and was returned to prison seven years later.
 She is currently serving her time in a maximum security prison in Framingham, Massachusetts.46